RubyRubenstahl/artikcloud-ProxyHub/README.md

  2. Open a browser and load the above url.

  3. You will be prompted to log in to ARTIK Cloud.
-After you log in, the UI will guide you through the hub setup process.
+After logging in, the UI will guide you through the hub setup process.
 At the end of this setup process, you have [created an application](https://developer.artik.cloud/documentation/tools/web-tools.html#creating-an-application) in Developer Dashboard and used the application information to configure the hub.

  ![Proxy Hub Setup Process](./img/screen6_setUpDemo.png)

  4. Now you can play with the hub.
-Click "Add Another Device".
-Then you are prompted to select which type of devices to add.
+Click "Add Another Device", then select a  type to add.

  ![Add Devices](./img/screen2.png)

   There are two types of devices: discoverable (by the hub) and non-discoverable.
 The workflows of adding them are different.
 If a device (e.g. Philips Hue) is discoverable, the hub will search your nearby device and give you the opportunity to add it to ARTIK Cloud.
 If a device is not discoverable (e.g. "Shell Proxy" and "TTS Player"), you must add it manually.

  4. We will use the TTS Player for the rest of demo.
 Click "+" on "TTS Player" and then click "ADD TO ARTIK Cloud".
-You should see you have a TTS player in the hub.
+You will see a TTS player listed as a local device.
   ![Add Devices](./img/screen4_TTSplayer.png)

  5. Go to [My ARTIK Cloud](https://my.artik.cloud).
-You should see a TTS Player has been added to your account.
+You should see a TTS player (the virtual device) has been added to your account.

  6. Click that device at My ARTIK Cloud to send an action. e.g. Play "How are you!".
   ![Add Devices](./img/screen5_sendAction.png)

  7. You should hear "How are you" from your computer running hub.
+The sound is played by the device running on your computer.
+Thanks to the Proxy Hub, The local device acts on Actions send by ARTIK Cloud.

  8. If needed, add more devices to ARTIK Cloud using the hub.

  9. Once you have added proxies for your physical devices, you can log off the hub in the browser. **You must keep the server running**.
-The devices will continue to communicate with ARTIK Cloud via proxies on hub.
+The devices will continue to communicate with ARTIK Cloud via proxies on the hub.

 ## Add a new proxy